We all know that cart abandonment is a problem. I mean, the average cart abandonment rate is a whopping 69.57%.

 What stands out: ‘Edit Cart’.
 Sometimes, people change their minds — and that’s okay.
 By allowing them to edit their cart from the checkout page, you will not only make things convenient for them but also be able to bag an increased order value.

-Hey, check this out: 17 Unconventional Ways To Reduce Shopping Cart Abandonment
+You might like: 17 Unconventional Ways To Reduce Shopping Cart Abandonment

 17. Dollar Shave Club